Thanks for being patient while we implement your feedback to improve the developer experience.

 • Invoice & payment management

-Prerequisites for customizing B3
+Prerequisites for customizing B2B Edition

 Customizing page containers